vbauer/jackdaw/README.md

 **Jackdaw** uses [JitPack.io](https://jitpack.io) for distribution, so you need to configure JitPack's Maven repository to fetch artifacts (dependencies).

-Also, it is necessary to make dependency on `jackdaw-core`.
+It is necessary to make dependency on `jackdaw-core`.
 This module contains compile time annotations which will be used to give a hints for APT.

 ### Maven